Cromer

 verse.
 In the same poem he also records how Cromer, like

-most of the Norfolk coast, was even then under threat
+most of the Norfolk coast, was (even then) suffering

 from erosion: